Louisiana Court Records

 JPay charges a fee on each transfer based on the amount a depositor intends to send.
 The maximum amount allowed via this method is $300.
 JPay charges include:

 To deposit money via MoneyGram, visit walk-up locations like Walmart, CVS Pharmacy locations, or any place that displays the MoneyGram logo.
-Depositors must provide the inmate’s name and ID number.
+Depositors are generally advised to provide the inmate’s name and ID number.
 Also, provide the sender’s details as well as the cash to be deposited.
 These deposits may take up to 48 hours to appear in the inmate’s account.
 Note, deposits of $500 and above may be subject to investigation.

 Family and friends may also deposit funds to an inmate by sending a money order via mail.
 Send the money order with a completed deposit slip that contains the inmate’s full name, ID, and the amount.
 This option is free of charge and takes up to two days to process.
 Interested persons may also mail the money order with a JPay deposit slip.
 However, these orders are first mailed to JPay’s Miami Office and may take longer to reflect in an inmate’s account.